Rutger von Ascheberg: Second Northern War (1655–1660)

-Promotions and knighting
+Promotions and knighthood

-In 1664, Ascheberg was promoted to Major General and in 1665, he took part when Field Marshal Wrangel led Swedish troops to the German city of Bremen during the conflict between Sweden and Bremen.
+In 1664, Ascheberg was promoted to major general, and in 1665, he took part when Field Marshal Wrangel led Swedish troops to the German city of Bremen during the conflict between Sweden and Bremen.
 He returned to Sweden when the conflict was settled.
-In 1670 he reached the rank of Lieutenant General and in 1673, he was declared Freiherr of the estate Kastellgården outside Kungälv.
-In 1674 he was promoted to General.
+In 1670, he reached the rank of lieutenant general, and in 1673, he was declared Freiherr of the estate Kastellgården outside Kungälv.
+In 1674, he was promoted to general.

 Scanian War (1675–1679)

-In the Scanian War, Ascheberg first was responsible for the defence of Bohuslän against attacks from Norway.
+In the Scanian War, Ascheberg was first responsible for the defence of Bohuslän against attacks from Norway.
 His force won a battle close to Kviström.
 He left Bohuslän for Scania and acted as commander in a number of battles, often alongside king Charles XI.
 He distinguished himself at the Battle of Halmstad in August 1676, where he was wounded in the arm.
 After recovering in Gothenburg, he joined the army in Scania in time to play a significant part in the largest battle of the war, the Battle of Lund in December.
-He contributed actively to the Swedish victory in the Battle of Landskrona 1677 after which he was appointed Lieutenant Field Marshal.
-Before the war ended he received highest command of the Swedish army in Scania.
-In November 1678, after the hostilities had practically ended but before a peace treaty had been negotiated, Ascheberg was handed the highest position within the Swedish army; Field Marshal.
+He contributed actively to the Swedish victory in the Battle of Landskrona in 1677, after which he was appointed Lieutenant Field Marshal.
+Before the war ended, he had received highest command of the Swedish army in Scania.
+In November 1678, after the hostilities had practically ended but before a peace treaty had been negotiated, Ascheberg was handed the highest position within the Swedish army: Field Marshal.

 Governor-General and Count

-After the Scanian war had ended, in December 1679, Ascheberg was appointed Governor-General of Gothenburg, Bohuslän and Dalsland.
+After the Scanian war had ended in December 1679, Ascheberg was appointed Governor-General of Gothenburg, Bohuslän and Dalsland.
 In 1680, Scania and Halland was added to his governorship.
-He was declared Royal Councillor in 1681 and Count in 1687.
+He was declared Royal Councilor in 1681 and Count in 1687.

-Mentor of the king
+Mentor to the king

 King Charles XI, who rose to the throne as a four-year-old when his father king Charles X Gustav died in 1660, saw Ascheberg as his military master.
 In a letter to Ascheberg, written 1680, Charles XI acknowledged that "...the little that I have learnt in this war, I have got Herr Field Marshal to thank for, and for as long as I live, I will acknowledge that".